Skip to content

 }

 Note that this code will get executed every time-step.
-You should take into consideration that circuit elements (i.e, resistances, compliances, etc.) store three temporal parameters - the “next” value that will be used in the upcoming circuit calculation for the state of the next time-step, the “current” value that is value used for the last circuit calculation, and the “baseline” value that is the unmodified original homeostatic value.
+You should take into consideration that circuit elements (i.e, resistances, compliances, etc.) store three temporal parameters - the “next” value that will be used in the upcoming circuit calculation for the state of the next time-step, the “current” value that is used for the last circuit calculation, and the “baseline” value that is the unmodified original homeostatic value.
 At the beginning of each time-step, the next value is replaced with the baseline value.

 A model should create a multiplier value based on the action data.
-That multiplier should then be applied to the next value each time-step (The next value may or may not have already been already modified by a different action).
+That multiplier should then be applied to the next value each time-step (the next value may or may not have already been modified by a different action).
 Actions should not modify baseline values or current values, since they are merely used as input for transient calculations.
-Typically speaking, an action that remains active will call the same code to modify next values every time-step.
+Typically speaking, an action that remains active will call the same code to modify the next values every time-step.